Sayan-dev731/code_completion/README.md

 # code-simulation README

 "code-simulation".
-After writing up a brief description, we recommend including the following sections. how about i contribute here!
+After writa brief description, we recommend including the following sections. how about i contribute here!

 ## Features